Jodosoft/Libraries/README.md

 <a href="#inumericn">Fixed-point numeric types</a> and <a href="#wrappers">wrappers for the built-in types</a> are provided.

-Usage is identical to the built-in numeric types, with full operator support, type conversions, commonly used interfaces and familiar static classes.
-This is demonstrated by the following code example:
+Usage is easy and familiar--with all the expected operators, interfaces and static methods--as demonstrated by the following code sample:

 ```csharp
 var i = xint.Parse("2048");